otjrocks/CellularAutomaton/doc/DESIGN_PLAN.md

   * GridView
   * SimulationView

-## Use Cases

 ## Design Considerations
 * We considered keeping all simulation function within the Simulation class (data and rule storage, state updates, etc.) instead of splitting the duties between the SimulationRules, SimulationData and Simulation classes.
   * Pros:
     * Organizationally simple
   * Cons:
     * Would lead to a more difficult to read class
-    * Leaves to much implementation to a single class
+    * Leaves too much implementation to a single class
 * We considered passing all simulation rules in as arguments to the XML configuration file instead of utilizing abstraction to make specific case subclasses for each simulation type.
   * Pros:
     * Could provide more flexibility and scability to the code